jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 with [xsetwacom list](xsetwacom "wikilink").
 This will let you determine what keyword(s) will be useful for a match.

-    # Because Bamboos provide two separate kernel devices, we can
-    # actually have two snippets for two different devices here.
     Section "InputClass"
         Identifier "Wacom Bamboo Presscurve and Area configurations"
             # Match all Wacom input tools that have "BambooFun 6x8" in the "device name".